git-moss/ConvertWithMoss/README-FORMATS.md

 | 4.2.2+          |
 | 5 - 7           |

 A NKI file contains one instrument which is a multi-sample with many parameters.
-Currently, the multi-sample parameters are supported incl. loops.
-Furthermore, metadata information, the amplitude, pitch and filter cutoff envelope, filter parameters as well as pitchbend (except metadata currently only for Kontakt 1, 2).
+Currently, the usual multi-sample parameters are supported incl. loops.
+Furthermore, metadata information, the amplitude, pitch and filter cutoff envelope, filter parameters as well as pitchbend.
 (Most) NCW encoded sample files can be read as well.
-A NKM file contains up to 64 instruments.
+A NKM file contains up to 64 instruments and is supported as well as a source.

 Encrypted files are not supported.

+If selected as a destination, a NKI file is written and all samples are placed in a sub-folder with the same name.
+Currently, only the Kontakt 1 format is supported which sadly does not contain any metadata information.

 ## SFZ

-The SFZ format is a file format to define how a collection of samples are arranged for performance.
-The goal behind the SFZ format is to provide a free, simple, minimalistic and expandable format to arrange, distribute and use audio samples with the highest possible quality and the highest possible performance flexibility (cited from https://sfzformat.com/).
+"The SFZ format is a file format to define how a collection of samples are arranged for performance.
+The goal behind the SFZ format is to provide a free, simple, minimalistic and expandable format to arrange, distribute and use audio samples with the highest possible quality and the highest possible performance flexibility" (cited from https://sfzformat.com/).

 The SFZ file contains only the description of the multisample.
 The related samples are normally kept in a separate folder.
 The converter supports only samples in WAV format encoded as (split) stereo uncompressed and IEEE float 32 bit format.

 There are currently no metadata fields (category, creator, etc.) specified in the format.
-Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).
+Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
+If noch such chunks are present the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

 ## SoundFont 2

 The original SoundFont file format was developed in the early 1990s by E-mu Systems and Creative Labs.
 It was first used on the Sound Blaster AWE32 sound card for its General MIDI support.

 A SoundFont can contain several presets grouped into banks.
 Presets refer to one or more instruments which are distributed over a keyboard by key and velocity ranges.
 The sample data contained in the file is in mono or split stereo with 16 or 24 bit.

 The conversion process creates one destination file for each preset found in a SoundFont file.
 The mono files are combined into stereo files.
 If the left and right channel mono samples contain different loops, the loop of the left channel is used.

+SF2 is currently only supported as a source format.

 ## TAL Sampler

 TAL-Sampler is an analog modeled synthesizer with a sampler engine as the sound source, including a modulation matrix and self-oscillating filters.
 Most of the presets in it's library store the sample files in an encrypted format (*.wavsmpl), this format is not supported.
 Only presets using plain WAV or AIFF files are supported.

+Choosing TAL Sampler as the destination format, creates a *talsmpl* file and stores all samples in a sub-folder by the same name.
+The samples of the source groups are distributed across the 4 layers of TAL Sampler in such a way that the key and velocity splits do not overlap.
+This is a workaround for the fact that TAL Sampler does not support overlapping samples.
+Since groups have only the name and trigger type as attributes, which are not supported in TAL Sampler anyway, this should work in most cases.
+If there are still overlapping samples a warning is displayed.

 ## WAV files

-This is not a multisample format but a clever algorithm tries to detect the necessary information from each multisample file.
-It uses metadata found int the WAV file or from its' name.

-WAV file can contain different sample formats.
-This converter supports (split) stereo uncompressed and IEEE float 32 bit formats.
+If WAV is selected as the destination format, e.g. to extract them from binary files like SF2, there are options to write the metadata information to the respective chunks:

+* Broadcast Audio Metadata: This can contain a description text, the creator of the sample and the creation date and time.
+* Instrument: Contains the root note, fine tuning, gain, the key range ans the velocity range.
+* Sample: Contains the root note, fine tuning and loop points.
+* Remove JUNK, junk, FLLR and MD5 chunks: Enable this option to drop these chunks.
+Junk and filler chunks are only for aligning the following chunks to certain data positions.
+The MD5 chunk contains a checksum which is currently not updated and therefore should be dropped.

-All WAV files located in the same folder are considered as a part of one multisample.
+If WAV is selected as the source format, all WAV files located in the same folder are considered as a part of one multisample.
 You can also select a top folder.
 If you do so, all sub-folders are checked for potential multisample folders.

-The algorithm tries to detect as much metadata as possible from the WAV files:
+First, all WAV files of a folder are checked if they contain instrument chunks.
+If this is the case they are used to create the layout of the multi-sample (range and velocity splits as well as gain and pitch settings).
+If no such information is available a clever algorithm tries to detect the necessary key range and velocity information from the names of the WAV files.
+Furthermore, the algorithm tries to detect as much metadata as possible from the WAV files:

-* Notes are first detected from the sample chunk in the wave file (if present).
-If this is not set different parser settings are tried on the file name to detect a note name (or MIDI note value).
+* Notes are first detected from the sample chunk.
+If none is present, different parser settings are applied on the file name to detect a note name (or MIDI note value).
-* The category is tried to be extracted from the file name.
-If this fails it tries with the folder names (e.g. you might have sorted your lead sounds in a folder called *Lead*).
-Furthermore, several synonyms and abbreviations are considered (e.g. Solo as a synonym for Lead).
+* A category is extracted from the file name as well based on a list of several synonyms and abbreviations (e.g. Solo as a synonym for Lead).
+If this fails the same logic is applied to the folder names (e.g. you might have sorted your lead sounds in a folder called *Lead*).
-* Characterizations like *hard* are tried to be extracted with a similar algorithm as for the category.
+* Characterizations like *hard* are extracted as well with a similar algorithm as for the category.

 ### Groups